Macroscopic Lattice Dissociation¶

 1. ABSTRACT¶

-Standard Model Expectation: In a gravity-driven collapse with a closed-system energy budget (\(U_g = mgh\)), most structural mass should remain as macroscopic solids (fractured concrete, twisted steel), with only a limited fine-mode fraction \(f\) allowed by comminution energetics; the volume ledger should “close” without requiring a large export/phase-change term.
+Standard Model Expectation: In a gravity-driven collapse with a closed-system energy budget (\(U_g = mgh\)), most structural mass should remain as macroscopic solids (fractured concrete, twisted steel), with only a limited fine-mode fraction \(f\) allowed by comminution energetics; the ledger should close without requiring a large export or phase-state-shift term.

 Audit Rule(s): Audit Rule 1 (The Comminution Limit).
-Supporting: Audit Rule 3 (The Geometric Flux Constraint) where dissociation appears spatially localized and structured (e.g., spire/waveguide phenotypes).
+Supporting: Audit Rule 3 (The Geometric Flux Constraint) where material loss appears spatially localized and structured (e.g., spire / waveguide phenotypes).

 Model A steelman (and the discriminator)¶